Physician Assistant M.S. How to apply

 Preferred application process for Northwestern College graduates

-Admission to PA programs is competitive, and the Northwestern College PA program plans to accept only 32 students per year.
-Preference in the application process will be given to graduates of Northwestern College, provided they meet all of the program admissions requirements.
-Any Northwestern College graduate who completes all application materials and meets all admissions criteria will be invited to interview for admission.
+Admission to PA programs is competitive, and the Northwestern College PA program accepts up to 32 students per year.
+Northwestern College graduates who complete all application materials and meet all admissions criteria will be invited to interview for admission.

 Accreditation